Skip to content

 image

-DBTC serialises communication with the API.
+DBTC serializes communication with the API.
 The communication between DBTC and the NDB API has one talker at a time.
 When one of the DBLQH blocks sends back SCAN_FRAGCONF to DBTC, two things can happen.
 If the NDB API is still waiting for input from DBTC one sends a SCAN_TABCONF signal back to the API immediately.
 If we have sent SCAN_TABCONF and are waiting for the SCAN_NEXTREQ signal to proceed we will queue the scan results in DBTC.
 When SCAN_NEXTREQ arrives we will immediately send a new SCAN_TABCONF to the API if any results were queued up.
-At the same time we will send SCAN_NEXTREQ to the DBLQH blocks that already reported ack to the API.
+At the same time, we will send SCAN_NEXTREQ to the DBLQH blocks that already reported ack to the API.

 SCAN_TABREQ carries two signal parts.
 One part is the interpreted program to execute on each row scanned.
 The second is an index bound (only used by range scans).